Open-Atlas/neovis/readme.md

 # neovis.js with Neo4J Aura ready to use example

 Get a graph from your Neo4J data the easy way.
+See [working example](https://neovis.vercel.app/).

 Edit the `server_url` and `server_password` in `index.html`, get your credentials from https://console.neo4j.io/.